zenno-astronautics/metalang99/README.md

 TODO: the main example.

-Epilepsy enables you to program in a language of a problem domain.
-Thus, secondary details get obliterated, hard mental operations on a syntax level are left to machines -- just focus on the essence of your task.
+Epilepsy enables you to `#define` and program in terms of languages that coincide with a problem domain.
+Thus, secondary details get obliterated, hard mental operations on a syntax level are left to machines -- your code directly reflects the essence of a task.

 ## Overview